+- o Identification

-- Identification - Protection
+- o Protection

 - Monitoring and Detection

 - Response and Recovery

 - Sharing of Information

 - Training

 - Periodic Audits

 NSE Clearing has been awarded the ISO 27001:2013 certification for the Information Security practices.
-ISO 27001:2013 is a globally recognized standard for an Information Security Management System (ISMS).
-The ISMS is a framework of best practices that ensures adequate safeguards for the Confidentiality, Integrity and Availability of NSE Clearing's information and services.
-This certification indicates our commitment towards ensuring a robust framework for its Information Security systems and also helps develop greater confidence amongst all its stakeholders including members, connected financial institutions and the investor community at large.
+ISO 27001:2013 is a globally recognized standard for an commitment towards ensuring a robust framework for its Information Security systems and also helps develop greater confidence amongst all its stakeholders including members, connected financial institutions and the investor community at large.